 1 181 Q. MR. HANBURY: Mr. Young, thank you very much for your 2 evidence.
 I have three short questions which hopefully 3 shouldn't be too onerous.

-First of all, one thing on triage, essentially this is a GP asking a specialist for an opinion.
-Do you agree with that?

-- 8 A. Yes. - 9 182 Q. When you were having your discussion as a department 10 there was some opinions expressed that The Trust should 16:07 11 tell you how to do it.
-Did that... - There's an element of the information supplied by the 12 Α. 13 GP could be better, more information that is of 14 relevance to what we're trying to inform us about.
-15 instance, if somebody comes in with haematuria, we 16 would like to book a CT, urogram, we need to know what the renal function is.
-That sort of thing would have 17 18 been good to include on the letter for instance, it 19 might save us a little bit of time looking up.

-- 20 183 Q. It is just the concept of trust interfering or telling you how you should be doing it seems to go against the principles of, I would guess, most urologists. - A. Sorry, I misinterpreted.
-Correct, no, it is nice for us to know how to triage. - 25 184 Q. And make the appropriate decision?

-26 A. And make a decision from that.
+4 5 First of all, one thing on triage, essentially this is 16:07 6 a GP asking a specialist for an opinion.
+Do you agree 7 with that?
+8 Α. Yes.
+9 182 Q. When you were having your discussion as a department LO there was some opinions expressed that The Trust should 16:07 L1 tell you how to do it.
+Did that L2 Α. There's an element of the information supplied by the L3 GP could be better, more information that is of L4 relevance to what we're trying to inform us about.
+For L5 instance, if somebody comes in with haematuria, we 16:08 L6 would like to book a CT, urogram, we need to know what L7 the renal function is.
+That sort of thing would have L8 been good to include on the letter for instance, it L9 might save us a little bit of time looking up.
+20 183 Q. It is just the concept of trust interfering or telling 16:08 21 you how you should be doing it seems to go against the 22 principles of, I would guess, most urologists.
+23 Α. Sorry, I misinterpreted.
+Correct, no, it is nice for 24 us to know how to triage.
+25 184 Q. And make the appropriate decision?
+16:08 26 Α. And make a decision from that.
 27 185 Q. Thank you.
-Early on in your career there was a weekly 28 uroradiology meeting, separate or rather before I think 29 MDT started.
-This is, obviously, an opportunity to discuss complicated cases, seek opinions from 1 2 colleagues.
+Early on in your career there was a weekly 28 uroradiology meeting, separate or rather before I think 0 MDT started This is obviously an encerturity to

+1 discuss complicated cases, seek opinions from 2 colleagues.
 As an endourologist or as someone with 3 that interest you must have appreciated that meeting.
-I guess my guestion is it seemed to disappear.
-4 5 I suppose my question is was there a forum for you to 16:09 ask colleagues difficult cases, to swap ideas and 6 7 experience after the time the MDT started and the 8 uroradiology meeting seemed to disappear?
-On a personal note, our benign radiology meeting was 9 Α. the best of the week, frankly.
-It was a disappointment 16:09 10 11 that it stopped.
+4 I guess my question is it seemed to disappear.
+5 I suppose my question is was there a forum for you to 16:09 6 ask colleagues difficult cases, to swap ideas and 7 experience after the time the MDT started and the 8 uroradiology meeting seemed to disappear?
+9 Α. On a personal note, our benign radiology meeting was 10 the best of the week, frankly.
+It was a disappointment 16:09 11 that it stopped.
 But there was plenty of opportunity 12 to go down and speak to the radiologist team.
-13 good to go to the person who actually did the 14 radiology, but there was a very open court there that 15 you could go and discuss.
-It was a miss that 16:10 16 we weren't all in the room at the same time, but there was free speech between us all that we could bounce 17 18 cases back and forth off each other.
-But as a group 19 together, unfortunately that meeting was run by the 20 same radiologist that ran the MDT and it was going to 16:10 be difficult to get engaged there as well.
-21 it was only done on certain sessions.
-If we needed 1 2 a nephrostomy, that patient had to go to Belfast to So we were short, undoubtedly for years, 3 have it done.
-4 of uroradiologists.
-Of the guys that are there, they 5 are excellent but they have been pulled right, left and 16:11
+It's 13 good to go to the person who actually did the 14 radiology, but there was a very open court there that 15 you could go and discuss.
+It was a miss that 16:10 16 we weren't all in the room at the same time, but there 17 was free speech between us all that we could bounce 18 cases back and forth off each other.
+But as a group 19 together, unfortunately that meeting was run by the 20 same radiologist that ran the MDT and it was going to 16:10 21 be difficult to get engaged there as well.
 22 186 Q. I think you've answered my next question.
-So the 23 reason was there wasn't -- the radiologist couldn't do 24 two meetings a week, is that correct?
+So the 23 reason was there wasn't the radiologist couldn't do 24 two meetings a week, is that correct?
+25 Α. Yes.

-A. Yes.
 We had a uroradiologist.
-In fact we had two you uroradiologists, but one left, and the other radiologist had their own meetings.
-So we were short a radiologist to actually cover our service.
-Our nephrostomy service insertion, you know, wasn't a 24/7,
+In fact we had two 16:10 26 you uroradiologists, but one left, and the other 27 radiologist had their own meetings.
+So we were short 28 a radiologist to actually cover our service.
+Our 29 nephrostomy service insertion, you know, wasn't a 24/7,